isabelc/Max-Quantity-For-WC-Shops/readme.txt

 This works for guest buyers, as well as logged-in buyers.

 To set the number, go to your WordPress dashboard.
-Go to WooCommerce -> Settings -> Inventory tab.
+Go to WooCommerce -> Settings -> Products tab.
+Click "Inventory".
 Scroll down to "Maximum Quantity Limit Per Product".
 Set your desired limit there.

+**Known Issues**

+This plugin currently does not support "products with Variations".
+I may add this support, soon.

+**Other Notes**

 For more info, see the [FAQ](http://wordpress.org/plugins/woocommerce-max-quantity/faq/) and the [plugin web page](http://isabelcastillo.com/downloads/woocommerce-max-quantity-plugin).